michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 Alternatively you can stub query method while creating a double:

 {% highlight ruby %}
-context "when user creation successful" do
+context "when user user is valid" do
   # stub the valid? method
   let(:user) { double valid?: true }

   it "schedules email notification" # same as above... end

-context "when user creation unsuccessful" do
+context "when user is not valid" do
   # stub the valid? method
   let(:user) { double valid?: false }